|Cash Back Rating:||3.9 / 5|

 - Cell phone protection: Pay your monthly cell phone bill with the card and any phones listed in your bill are covered up to $800 per claim and $1,000 per year against theft or damage.
 A $50 deductible per claim applies.

 - Complimentary DashPass subscription:DashPass gives you unlimited free deliveries on DoorDash orders over $12.
 The Freedom Flex offers a free DashPass membership for three months.
-After that, you’re automatically enrolled at a 50% discount for the next nine months (subscriptions typically $9.99 per month), though you can cancel before that if you like.
+After that, you’re automatically enrolled at a 50% discount for the next nine months (subscriptions typically cost $9.99 per month), though you can cancel before that if you like.

 - Lyft credits: You’ll get a $10 credit for every five rides you take in a calendar month.
 This credit is automatically applied to your next ride (limit one per month).